Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 The FDA encourages this and has also developed a regulatory strategy to consider such proposals such as:

 - A PAT Team approach for CMC (Chemistry, Manufacturing and Controls) Review and cGMP inspections

 - Joint training and certification of PAT review, inspection and compliance staff

 - Scientific and technical support for the PAT review, inspection and compliance staff

 - Recommendations as per PAT guidance

-Goal of these FDA’s PAT activities provided in accordance with the needs of regulatory inspections that:
+The goal of these FDA’s PAT activities is provided in accordance with the needs of regulatory inspections that:

 - Improve the scientific basis for establishing regulatory specifications